 - Google Chrome’s Alex Russell on the PRPL pattern.

 - Google’s Jana Iyengar on QUIC, the low latency, secure transport for HTTP.

 - The benefits of image optimization at the edge with Fastly’s Ines Sombra and Ed Thurgood (including a demo of Fastly’s Image Optimizer enhancing important pictures of pugs).

 - We heard war stories from customers, including TED’s Dan Russell, and BuzzFeed’s Srivatsa Ray on deploying a microservice architecture.

 Fastly VP of Infrastructure Tom Daly gave us the latest updates on network growth, in our ongoing effort to help customers deliver fast, secure, and scalable experiences.
-CTO Tyler McMullen closed out Altitude with new ways to think about modern development, including the limits of VCL and how WebAssembly could help.
+CTO Tyler McMullen closed out Altitude with new ways to think about modern development.

 We kept everyone refreshed and well-fed, with performance-themed cocktails, POPsicles, and a Korean-style tater tot bar in Terra’s courtyard.